-Peninsular literature, modern European and Hispanic drama.
+Twentieth- and twenty-first century Spanish literature, modern European and Hispanic drama.

 Early modern Spanish literature and culture.

-Spanish American literature, colonial literature, literary theory.
+Contemporary Spanish American narrative, colonial literature, literary theory.

 Students who major in Spanish are encouraged to select courses from a variety of periods in both Peninsular and Latin American literature and to enhance their studies with appropriate coursework in other areas, such as other literatures, humanities, history, art, and linguistics.
 They should also consult with the department to explore options for studying in a Spanish-speaking country.